-Study for Bachelor of Arts in Art History in Italy
+Study in Rome for a Bachelor's in Art History

 Art informs and deceives.
 It forces us to ask questions about art and about ourselves.
 What is art, and why is it important to human beings?
 Who creates art?
 What are the reasons and cognitive and technical processes for its existence?
 Do outsiders view a given work of art in the same manner as the work’s intended audience?
 Why do some observers perceive Marcel Duchamp's Bicycle Wheel as a remarkable work worthy of a place in New York’s Museum of Modern Art, while others see it as an overpriced stool with a bicycle wheel mounted on top?